Battle of Siffin: Aftermath

-After the conclusion of the arbitration, the Syrians pledged their allegiance to Mu'awiya as caliph in 659, or by the end of April–May 658, according to Bahramian.
+After the conclusion of the arbitration, the Syrians pledged their allegiance to Mu'awiya as caliph in 659, or by the end of April–May 658.
 Upon learning that Mu'awiya had claimed the caliphate, Ali broke off all communications with him and introduced a curse on him and his close retinue in his congregational prayers.
 Mu'awiya soon reciprocated by introducing a curse on Ali and his closest supporters.
 With the news of their violence against civilians, Ali had to postpone plans for a new campaign to Syria and instead subdue the Kharijites in the Battle of Nahrawan in 658.
-Just before embarking on his second campaign to Syria in 661, Ali was assassinated by a Kharijite during the morning prayers at the Mosque of Kufa.
-After the assassination of Ali, Mu'awiya quickly marched on Ali's eldest son Hasan in Kufa with a large army, while Hasan's military response suffered defections in large numbers.
-Hasan would cede the caliphate to Mu'awiya, and Mu'awiya was crowned as caliph at a ceremony in Jerusalem in 661.
+Just before embarking on his second campaign to Syria, Ali was assassinated by the Kharijite dissident Ibn Muljam during morning prayers at the Mosque of Kufa in January 661, as revenge for the Kharijites killed at the Battle of Nahrawan.
+After the assassination of Ali, Ali's eldest son Hasan was proclaimed caliph in Kufa, but Mu'awiya challenged his authority and invaded Iraq with his Syrian army.
+In August, the embattled Hasan abdicated the caliphate to Mu'awiya, who was then crowned caliph at a ceremony in Jerusalem.